Protein is made of

 Most plant foods contain some of the essential amino acids in

 varying amounts.
 Beans have some amino acids, and grains have other amino acids.
 Eating these different types of food throughout the day will provide your body with adequate protein.
-They complement each other to form a whole protein.

 Foods that contain protein